elegantchaos/Builder/README.md

 [comment]: <> (End of ActionStatus Header)

+_Update:_

+Whilst not perfect, the new [Swift Package Manager Plugins](https://github.com/apple/swift-package-manager/blob/main/Documentation/Plugins.md) provide most of the facilities that my Builder experiment was aimed at.
+Therefore, this tool will be archived.

 # Builder

 The Builder executable built by this package is intended to be used _to build other Swift Package Manager packages_.